TAMULib/vagrants/apache-php/README.md

 vagrant destroy will start over.

+I setup the node name and role name to a simple default.
+These could be any name.
+If you change the name you need to change it in the Vagrantfile also.

 For Apache you need to change the node definition to have "tags": [ "fresh_install" ] to re-deploy.

 Things to check or change